wp-media/wp-rocket/docs/usage.md

 It is recommended to load it _when the file including it is included_.
 However, if you need to load it on a hook, then the hook must occur before `'plugins_loaded'`, or you can use `'plugins_loaded'` with negative priority, like `-10`.

 Action Scheduler will later initialize itself on `'init'` with priority `1`.
 Action Scheduler APIs should not be used until after `'init'` with priority `1`.

+### Usage in Themes

+When using Action Scheduler in themes, it's important to note that if Action Scheduler has been registered by a plugin, then the latest version registered by a plugin will be used, rather than the version included in the theme.
+This is because of the version dependency handling code using `'plugins_loaded'` since version 1.0.